Disney Hotstar India streaming app

 Star CEO Sanjay Gupta pointed out how “very few platforms are available to Indian consumers” other than YouTube to provide high-quality, curated content.
 According to him, the focus of this service will be to attract the growing young adult audience with “very targeted” advertising.
 Gupta also predicted that by 2020, up to 25% of Star’s annual revenue would be contributed by this platform.

-Hotstar attracted around 345 million views during the Cricket World Cup 2015 and around 200 million views during the Indian Premier League Season 2015.
-In April 2017, the platform introduced subscription tiers dedicated to international usage with the possibility for premium sports offerings along new arrangements for streaming HBO content uncut, which would be debuting with the season 6 premiere of Game Of Thrones.
+Disney Hotstar gained massive traction early on, attracting around 345 million views during the Cricket World Cup 2015 and approximately 200 million views during the Indian Premier League Season that same year.
+By April 2017, Disney Hotstar expanded its reach further by launching subscription tiers tailored for international audiences.
+These tiers included access to premium sports content and new arrangements for streaming uncut HBO shows, beginning with the highly anticipated Season 6 premiere of Game of Thrones.
+This move solidified Disney Hotstar as a leading hub for both global and local entertainment.

 The National India saw its mobile broadband grow quicker by the opening of Jio, an LTE-only wireless carrier, in 2016, which catalyzed the rapid growth of streaming video across the country.
 Popular platforms like those of Amazon and Netflix will see growth due to this new case in India, yet Hotstar keeps the pole with the best streaming service of all.
 As of July 2017, the Hotstar app has clocked more than 300 million downloads, making it the most popular app in India for video streaming.